siberianfox/tinygwiki/TinyG-Tuning.md

 * The example shows motor 1 mapped to the X axis.
 Other motors mapped to other axes are similar.

 **Steps**<br>
-Do these steps for each axis.
+Do these steps for each axis in turn.

 1. Ensure the step angle ($1sa), microsteps ($1mi), and polarity ($1po) settings are correct for the motor and the setup.
 In general, positive X moves to the right, positive Y moves away from you (towards the rear of the machine), and positive Z moves upwards.
 Typical values are $1sa = 1.8 degrees per step, $1mi = 8 microsteps, $1po = 0 (not inverted).
 1. Make sure the travel per revolution ($1tr) is set correctly for each axis.
 Example: $1tr = 0.100 is a value for a 10 thread-per-inch lead screw [or 2.54 in mm].
 Some machines have different travel per revolution for different axes.